MG-Koda/MG-Koda/README.md

-- 👋 Hi, I’m Koda
+- 🌱 I work as a Junior Java Developer, current focus on spring framework.
 - 👀 I’m interested in informatic in general, music, gaming (including game developement) and cooking.
-- 🌱 I work as a Junior Java Developer, current focus on spring framework.

 <!---